 Mr. Weiss oversaw the conversion of the top eight floors of 315 West 36th Street into 20 residential condominiums and the conversion of the top 12 floors of 15 Madison Square North into a luxury residential condominium.

 Mr. Weiss has been a member of the New York Bar since 1986.

 Steven Forest has been with Walter & Samuels for over 20 years and has been involved in virtually every area of the firm’s operations.
 As Senior Executive Managing Director he is involved with the firm’s acquisitions and asset management, and, along with Peter Weiss, helps operate the firm’s entire commercial and residential portfolio.
 Mr. Forest oversaw the conversion and sales program for 15 Madison Square North into 69 luxury residential lofts as well as the conversion of 315 West 36th Street.
-Mr. Forest was also instrumental in the negotiation of IMG’s 55,000 square foot expansion at 304 Park Avenue South and the purchase of 500 Eighth Avenue on behalf of a private investor group controlled by Walter & Samuels.
+Mr. Forest was also instrumental in the negotiation of IMG’s 55,000 SF expansion at 304 Park Avenue South and the purchase of 500 Eighth Ave. on behalf of a private investor group controlled by Walter & Samuels.

 Mr. Forest began his law career in the real estate department at Dreyer & Traub.
 He then spent several years as head of his own firm, Emory Properties, where he accumulated an extensive portfolio of real estate assets as well as retail businesses.
 Prior to joining Walter & Samuels, Inc. Mr. Forest was also a full-service sports agent for a number of professional athletes and sports broadcasters.

 Mr. Forest earned a Bachelor of Business Administration degree from Emory University School of Business prior to receiving his law degree from Fordham University and has been of member of the New York and New Jersey State Bar since 1986.